How to Obtain a HGV License in the United Kingdom

 All of our courses are tailored to each student’s needs.
 We are even able to pick up from whatever stage you are currently at with your training.
 Finance is also available through us, so “Train Now and Pay Later” and spread the costs of the course for up to 36 months.

 How does the HGV theory test work?

-The HGV Theory Test is broken down into two parts just like a car licence;
+The HGV Theory Test is broken down into two parts, just like a car licence:

-1.Hazard Perception Test (identifying developing hazards in video clips)
+- Hazard Perception Test (identifying developing hazards in video clips); and

-2.Multiple Choice Test (multiple choice questions).
+- Multiple Choice Test (multiple choice questions).

 Both parts of the test are computer-based, and we will provide you with Industry Standard online revision material which mirrors your tests at the Theory Test Centre.